uis-prepcourse-2019/database-101/README.md

 ### Task 1
-Return the posts, including its author's name.
+Return the posts, including their user's name.
 It should be descending order by the post's created time.

 Sample Output
 ```